Victorian Railways A2 class: Other changes

-In 1935 an experimental A.C.F.I.
-(Accessoires pour les Chemins de Fer et l'Industrie) feedwater heater was fitted to A2973.
-However, there was not sufficient improvement in efficiency for the equipment to be fitted to other locomotives and it was removed twelve years later.
+In June 1933, A2970 was fitted with an improved type of exhaust steam injector on the fireman's side; this was later compared to the 1935 fitting of an experimental A.C.F.I.
+(Accessoires pour les Chemins de Fer et l'Industrie) feedwater heater to A2973.
+However, there was not sufficient improvement in efficiency for the equipment to be fitted to other locomotives and the latter was removed twelve years later, in 1947.
+The equipment was, however, retained for significantly longer than equivalent experiments by the New South Wales, Commonwealth and Western Australian Railways.
+While fitted with the A.C.F.I. equipment, A2973 was generally allocated to the Bendigo line.
+After the equipment was removed, the engine was reallocated and often ran trips on The Overland.

 With the reduced exhaust blast resulting from the revised smokebox, smoke deflectors were fitted to prevent drifting smoke from obscuring visibility.